-The Declaration consists of 30 articles, on this tea towel summarised (in the interests of brevity), such as "the right to equality" and "freedom from discrimination".
-Although they are not considered legally binding, the rights have been incorporated into various international treaties, human rights instruments, national constitutions, and so on.
-The Declaration was the first step in the process of formulating the International Bill of Human Rights, which was completed in 1966, and came into force in 1976.
+This tea towel echoes the style of the original published Universal Declaration of Human Rights, which was adopted by the United Nations General Assembly in Paris in 1948.
+The Declaration consists of 30 articles (summarised on this tea towel in the interests of brevity) such as "the right to equality" and "freedom from discrimination".
+Although they are not considered legally binding, the rights have been incorporated into various international treaties, human rights instruments, and national constitutions.
+Additionally, some legal experts have argued that because countries have constantly invoked the Declaration for more than 50 years, it has become binding as a part of customary international law.
+The Declaration was also the first step in the process of formulating the International Bill of Human Rights, which was completed in 1966, and came into force in 1976.